PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 ## What DASSET does for you

 Data Hubs powered by the DASSET software are more than just storage devices connected to your home or small business network.
-As the hub of your digital life, DASSET is rich with applications and capabilities for your everday life.
+As the hub of your digital life, DASSET is rich with applications and capabilities for your everyday life.

 ### 🙌 Simple set-up